lacclab/OneStop-Eye-Movements/README.md

 ## License

-The code is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+The data and code are licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

 ![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png)